Welcome to the Yoga Guide for Beginners!

 Patience, dedication, repetition, and consistency are the keys to growing and progressing in the tradition of Yoga.
-After you’ve found a teacher and a ce that works for you to start your Yoga practice, we invite you to explore these tips:
+After you’ve found a teacher that works for you to start your Yoga practice, we invite you to explore these tips:

 - Continually be curious about the affects of your practice and your desired intensity.
 If it feels right to you, increase the number of classes you attend per week or the length of your practice.
 There’s always the choice to do more or less and the only person that knows what’s right for you is you!

 - Attend Yoga workshops that focus on specific aspects of the Yoga practice that interest you.